General

 Images without Frames

 Images can be resized via the grab points or the slider.
-An image object (without a frame) cannot be swapped via the ServerRenderer, and it is not possible to assign transparency to this object.
-The image is cropped in this mode only by the frame.
+An image object (without a frame) cannot be replaced via the ServerRenderer, and it is not possible to assign transparency to this object.
+In this mode, the image is only cropped by the frame.
 If you want to crop an image, select the "Crop Image" function from the context menu.

-In addition to the normal settings, the scaling factor can be controlled and set in the settings of an image, define whether it is a placeholder image, whether a direct upload should be allowed, or whether contour sets are permitted.
+In addition to the normal settings, the scaling factor of an image can be controlled and set in the image settings, define whether it is a placeholder image, whether direct upload should be allowed, or whether contour sets are permitted.
 If you assign the image a "Growing Height," the image will be distorted in height.
-Growing images should always be placed in frames and adjusted there.
+Growing images should always be placed in frames and fitted there.

 In newer versions of Stylo, a frame is automatically drawn for imported objects.
 Only in older objects might you encounter an image without a frame.